zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/33-exceptions.md

 ```

-A try statement will handle exceptions that occur within the body of a function that is applied (either directly or indirectly) within the <try suite>.
-When an exception is raised, control jumps directly to the body of the <except suite> of the most recent try statement that handles that type of exception.
+A try statement will handle exceptions that occur within the body of a function that is applied (either directly or indirectly) within the &lt;try suite&gt;.
+When an exception is raised, control jumps directly to the body of the &lt;except suite&gt; of the most recent try statement that handles that type of exception.

 ```
 >>> def invert(x):